-- Adjusting a crooked nose bridge
+- Adjust a crooked nose bridge

-- Narrowing wide nasal bones
+- Narrow down wide nasal bones

 An experienced and skilled cosmetic surgeon such as Dr. Dugar will be able to explain what’s possible through rhinoplasty to help you achieve a nose that looks natural and balanced with your unique facial features.